danryan/env/README.md

 * `bool` - defaults to `false`
 * `float64` - defaults to `0.0`

-Support for custom types via interfaces will likely make an an appearance at a later date.
+Support for custom types via interfaces will likely make an appearance at a later date.

 ### Struct tags